precisionmedicineunit/docs/pages/gwas.md

 - **Manhattan Plot**: This plot visualises the -log10(p-values) of the association tests across all chromosomes, highlighting genomic regions that surpass the genome-wide significance threshold.
 - **QQ Plot**: This plot helps assess whether the p-values conform to the expected distribution under the null hypothesis of no association, which helps in identifying potential issues like population stratification, cryptic relatedness, or differential genotyping quality.

 The output from the `plink --assoc` command in PLINK, when used for a case/control analysis incorporating covariates like PCA and disease outcomes, results in a file typically containing several columns.
 Each column header represents a specific data type or statistical measure relevant to genetic association testing.
-Here’s a breakdown of each column and the type of data you can expect based on the example you provided:

 ## Interpreting GWAS results (`plink --assoc` output columns)